 - Eli◊ on Xena: Warrior Princess.

-- Manny in Black Books has the beard and long hair already, and the first episode has him wandering about in a hospital gown, a beatific expression on his face from having digested (literally) the Little Book of Calm, and being mistaken for Jesus by the people he meets.
+- Manny in Black Books has the beard and long hair already, and the first episode has him wandering about in a hospital gown, a beatific expression on his face from having digested (literally) The Little Book of Calm, and being mistaken for Jesus by a pair of Jehovah's Witnesses.

 - Jordan Collier of The 4400 after his resurrection.
 Word of God says it's not symbolic.